nasa/cumulus/docs/features/backup_and_restore.md

 A RDS cluster can be recreated from a manually created snapshot or one of your automated backups.
-These backups do not require a live cluster, and work in case of accidental deletion or full cluster/backup failure.
+These backups do not require a live cluster, and can be used for recovery in case of accidental deletion or full cluster/backup failure.
 The terraform  module supports the variable `snapshot identifier` - this variable, when set, will on cluster creation utilize an existing snapshot to create a new cluster.